Qatar, Grenada sign air services agreement

 The pact, which brings the number of Qatar's air transportation agreements with world countries to 176, comes within the framework of connecting Qatar with more air services pacts to allow its national carrier to fly to more global destinations.

-Following the signing ceremony, the two officials discussed Qatar-Grenada relations in the fields of transportation, civil aviation, and ports, and ways to further enhance them.
+Following the signing ceremony, the two officials discussed Qatar-Grenada relations in transportation, civil aviation, and ports, and ways to enhance them.

-© Dar Al Sharq Press, Printing & Distribution.
-All Rights Reserved.
-Provided by SyndiGate Media Inc. (Syndigate.info).
+Following the signing ceremony, the two officials discussed Qatar-Grenada relations in transportation, civil aviation, and ports, and ways to enhance them.